 Oklahoma State University (MS in Forensic Science)

-In the first year of the program, students can choose to take courses on-campus or online and the second year includes laboratory and research courses which must be taken on-campus.
+In the first year of the program, students can choose to take courses on-campus or online and the second year includes laboratory and research courses that must be taken on campus.
 Students have seven years to complete the requirements and must maintain a 3.0 GPA throughout their time in the program.

 University of North Dakota (MA in Forensic Psychology)

 The University of North Dakota offers an online master of arts in forensic psychology that prepares graduates for civil and criminal justice systems work.
 This 30-credit program is offered fully online and part-time to meet the needs of working students.